gboaventura93/Excel-VBA-for-Creative-Problem-Solving/README.md

 I'm taking this course to strengthen my VBA skills, as I believe VBA is a crucial tool for data analysis and problem solving.

-In this repository, I’ll be sharing my solutions to the course assignments.
+In this repository, I’ll be sharing my course assignments solutions.